rwaldron/idiomatic.js/readme.md

     // 2.B.1.3
     // var statements should always be in the beginning of their respective scope (function).
-    // Same goes for const and let from ECMAScript 6.

     // Bad
     function foo() {